quantopian/PenguinDome/README.md

   is included in client releases and used by the clients to verify the server certificate, so it is secure.

-* **Should the server be multithreaded?** There's no reason for it not to be unless you're actively developing or debugging it.

 * **Database host:port** specifies the MongoDB host name and port number the server should connect to.
 If it's a replicaset, you can specify more than one (you'll keep being prompted until you hit